HSF/hsf.github.io/what_are_activities.md

-HSF Activity Areas and Interest Groups are led by enthusiasts and advocates for a particular area of work or of technology interest and provide a focal point for organising dicussions in the HEP community.
+HSF Activity Areas and Interest Groups are led by enthusiasts and advocates for a particular area of work or of technology interest and provide a focal point for organising discussions in the HEP community.
 They can also cover engagement with external projects, like Google's Summer of Code.